 Disadvantages of Co-axial cable

-– If single cable failure then all the network can take down
+- If a single cable fails, then all the network will not work.

 Advantages of Fiber – optical cable